permalik/tymalik_primary/articles/0001-build-a-pc.md

 For this, apply a thin layer of paste to CPU shell.

-Match and press them together.
-Secure them with screws.
+Match and press them together, then secure with screws.

 #### Insert RAM